The Branches (and Areas) of Biology

 Here is a list of many of the branches of biology (in alphabetical order):

 Agriculture – The study of the cultivation of plants and animals for other products such as food and medicine.
 Agriculture is one of the oldest branches of biology, dating back thousands of years.
-Its advances are also generally regional, depending on climate and culture throughout the world Though the science covers the same general ideas everywhere, the pursuits in the field differ due to need more than anything else.
+Its advances are also generally regional, depending on climate and culture throughout the world.
+Though the science covers the same general ideas everywhere, the pursuits in the field differ.

 Bacteriology – The study of bacteria.
 This study is often rolled into microbiology and the terms are interchanged quite a bit.